oksanab91/repositories-search-asp-angularjs-app/README.md

 - For simplicity, ASP.NET Core serves static HTML, CSS, and JavaScript files directly to clients.<br>
 The files are stored within the project's web root directory.

+- Each page displays 30 records from found GitHub repositories.<br>
+User can move through the pages by clicking the “Next“ button on the bottom of the screen.

 #

 ### How to run the project: